maybebyte/anthesis/pages/software.md

 I wouldn't recommend OpenBSD to the average user (though ["Building an accessible OpenBSD laptop"](https://www.openbsd.org/papers/bsdcan2019-accessible-openbsd-laptop.pdf) was a fascinating read).
-A good 'out-of-box experience' with a low learning curve is most appropriate.
+A good out-of-box experience with a low learning curve is most appropriate.

+However, tech-savvy users that want a simple, robust, comprehensible, well-documented, and proactively secure OS will feel at home with OpenBSD.
+I certainly do.

 Use a privacy-respecting OS for your mobile device if you can.
 [GrapheneOS](https://grapheneos.org/) is what I use, although